wzhfantastic/wzhfantastic.github.io/_posts/2018-03-22-Volume Rendering Practise In Unity.md

 }
 ```
 ![first-raymarching](/img/PostsImg/VolumeRenderingPractice/first-raymarching.png)
 Yeah, we create a sphere in a cube!
-It's totally mathmatic!
+It's totally mathmatical!
 We can set alpha to 0 in raymarching failed area.
-Than we a get only a sphere.
+Than we can get just a sphere.
 ![sphere](/img/PostsImg/VolumeRenderingPractice/sphere.png)
 **Lighting**